balt-dev/strontium/doc/index.md

 ```
 Everything done here is explained below.

-## Basic syntax and operands
+## Basic syntax and operators

 You can define a rule that matches a literal string by
-prefixing it with `strontium.Literal` - or, for brevity, shortening it to something like `l` like above.
+prefixing it with [`strontium.Literal`](#literal) - or, for brevity, shortening it to something like `l` like above.
 A literal string rule will return one result, being the string verbatim.

-Rules support the following operands:
+Rules support the following operators:
 - [`a + b`](#rule__add): Given two rules, parse the left, then parse the right, and return the right rule's result
 - [`a - b`](#rule__sub): Ditto, but return the left rule's result
 - [`a * b`](#rule__mul): Parses the left rule, discards its result, then parses the right rule at the same index (equivalent to a positive lookahead)